How to add allergen info to your menu (EU 1169/2011 guide for restaurants)

 - What the regulation requires in practice

-- The 14 allergens you must declare
+- The 14 allergens you must declare in the EU/UK framework

-- Acceptable formats for disclosing the information
+- Common formats for disclosing the information

 - How to set this up systematically in a digital menu